tomeshnet/toronto-community-network-docs/src/network/supernode1.md

----
-layout: page
-title: "Supernode 1"
----
 # Supernode 1

 ![image](images/supernode1-view.jpg)

-Location: 200 Woolner Ave, Toronto
+Supernode 1 is located on top of 200 Woolner Ave, Toronto.

-**Notes**
 The supernode was deployed along side a Cisco deployed infustructure belonging to the City of Toronto.

 ## Network

 The supernode consists of 2 antennas and a router.
-The router is connected to the Cisco switch which in turn is connected to the Bell 2000 modem that offers internet access for use as a gateway path.
+The router is connected to the Cisco switch which is connected to the Bell 2000 modem that offers internet access for use as a gateway path.

 The router acts as a Babel routing device.
 The antennas are configured in bridge mode.